andyreagan/hedonometer-data-munging/moviedata/README.md

 Unless there are movies where it doesn't work.
 Let's try a different movie!

-In a few good men, my parse actually does a little bit better...by keep capital words in the description, that we want.
+In "a few good men", my parse actually does a little bit better...by keep capital words in the description, that we want.
 I think I'll just need to reparse the thing in python, and also save a file where I'm keeping track of the line numbers in which every 200 break is made.
 Since I'm only using the 2000, this will be okay (wouldn't be any harder to do it for everything).
 Then I can load that file, and save the computation in the browser.
 Although it seems like I could just parse the whole thing, it's so fast.
 Don't do it.